How Much Car Insurance Do I Need? Expert Recommendations for 2026

 blueCheck icon

-We recommend considering additional coverages like gap insurance, roadside assistance, personal injury protection and uninsured motorist coverage based on your needs.
+We recommend additional coverages like gap insurance, roadside assistance, personal injury protection and uninsured motorist coverage depending on your situation.
+Some states require PIP and UM coverage.
 We help you understand the benefits of each coverage type below.

 How Much Car Insurance Do I Need?

-MoneyGeek and the Insurance Information Institute recommend the following for how much car insurance is enough:
+MoneyGeek and the Insurance Information Institute have these recommendations for how much car insurance you need:

-• At least meet minimum state auto insurance requirements (explained below), but these minimums only make sense when you can't afford higher cost insurance, have a low value car, and have minimal assets.
+1. You need at least your state's minimum coverage to drive legally, but these minimums only make sense when you can't afford higher cost insurance, have a low value car, and have minimal assets.
 Most states require 25/50/25 coverage ($25,000 per person for bodily injury, $50,000 per accident, $25,000 for property damage).

 State minimum if required